jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 - [x] Reusing SP1 tile pointers to point into offscreen buffer
 - [x] Do a trivial scroller but updating all tiles and with real new tiles coming from the top
-- [ ] Previous test but add sprites moving on top of the scrolling background
+- [x] Previous test but add sprites moving on top of the scrolling background
 - [ ] Try to _not_ update all tiles, but only the ones that have some content: keep track of the columns that have content (=tiles) and only scroll/update those.
 Since the BG is scrolling, this will change in time, but we should get a real optimization (much less drawing, if the BG is simple)
+- [ ] Scroll down with attributes

 ## Context